Indie pop: 1980s

-Names that indie pop fans use for themselves are popkids and popgeeks, and for the music they listen to, p!o!p, twee, anorak and C86.
-Abebe says that the Scottish group the Pastels typified the "hip end of 'anorak': Their lazy melodies, lackadaisical strum, and naive attitude transformed the idea of the rock band into something casual, intimate, and free from the pretense of cool".

 C86

 Most of the modern notion of indie music stems from NMEs 1986 compilation C86, which collects many guitar bands who were inspired by the early psychedelic sounds of 1960s garage rock.
 Pitchfork credits the C86 compilation as leaving a mark on "various waves of indie pop since the tape was first released in 1986".

-Although many music critics such as Everett True, a former NME writer, argued that C86 was neither a label nor a defining factor behind indie pop—adding that "C86 didn't actually exist as a sound or style"—they still acknowledged that there wasn't much of an indie pop subculture before the tape's release, noting that prior to the compilation, the indie pop scene mostly amounted to "[...] boys like Bobby Gillespie and Edwyn Collins wearing their hair like members of The Byrds.".
+Although many music critics such as Everett True, a former NME writer, argued that C86 was neither a label nor a defining factor behind indie pop—adding that "C86 didn't actually exist as a sound or style"—they still acknowledged that there wasn't much of an indie pop subculture before the tape's release, noting that prior to the compilation, the indie pop scene mostly amounted to "[...] boys like Bobby Gillespie and Edwyn Collins wearing their hair like members of The Byrds."

 Bob Stanley (former Melody Maker journalist and founding member of the pop band Saint Etienne) acknowledges that participants at the time reacted against the lazy labelling, but insists they shared an approach:

 "Of course the 'scene', like any scene, barely existed.
 Like squabbling Marxist factions, groups who had much in common built up petty rivalries.
 The June Brides and the Jasmine Minks were the biggest names at Alan McGee's Living Room Club and couldn't stand the sight of each other.
 Only when The Jesus and Mary Chain exploded and stole their two-headed crown did they realize they were basically soulmates".

 Many of the actual C86 bands distanced themselves from the scene cultivated around them by the UK music press - in its time, C86 became a pejorative term for its associations with so-called "shambling" (a John Peel-coined description celebrating the self-conscious primitive approach of some of the music).
-The scene included bands like the Pastels, Talulah Gosh, the Bodines, the Shop Assistants and the Brilliant Corners.
+The scene included bands like the Pastels, Talulah Gosh, the Bodines, the Shop Assistants and the Brilliant Corners, all of which were featured on either the original compilation or the expanded box set released in 2014.